super-miner/Core-Launcher/README.md

 # Roadmap/TODO
 ## v1.1.0
-- Create system for mods to provide extra data in their descriptions
+- ~~Create system for mods to provide extra data in their descriptions~~
-- Allow use with the Core Keeper Dedicated Server
+- ~~Allow use with the Core Keeper Dedicated Server~~
-- Add option to view mods in a grid instead of a list
 - ~~Add a button to toggle the options screen~~
+- ~~Stop mods that have their security checks off from being loaded~~

 ## Beyond
+- Add option to view mods in a grid instead of a list
 - Automatic updates (to the launcher)
 - Menu for creating backups of the game / your world, character, etc. files
 - More customizability